Oklahoma Law Enforcement Memorial

 Lorrin Dwight “Lon” Muxlow - Patrolman

-About 2:15 p.m. on Sunday afternoon September 7, 1913, Guthrie officers Lorrin D. Muxlow, 41, and Isaac H. Caldwell, 62, attempted to arrest Lou Green in his “bootlegger’s parlor” on the south side of Viles Street between First and Second Streets in Guthrie for yet another liquor violation.
+About 2:15 p.m. on Sunday afternoon September 7, 1913, Guthrie officers Isaac H. Caldwell, 62, and Lorrin D. Muxlow, 41, attempted to arrest Lou Green in his “bootlegger’s parlor” on the south side of Viles Street between First and Second Streets in Guthrie for yet another liquor violation.
 When officer Lorrin Muxlow grabbed Lou Green’s arm Green pulled away and Officer Muxlow struck him in the head with his nightstick.
-A fight ensued during which Officer Muxlow again struck Lou Green with his nightstick knocking him to his knees.
+A fight ensued during which Officer Muxlow again struck Green with his nightstick knocking him to his knees.
 As Lou Green started to get up, he pulled a .38 caliber automatic pistol and shot Officer Lorrin Muxlow three times, twice in the head killing him.
-Officer Isaac Caldwell instantly drew his gun and fired at Lou Green but missed.
+Officer Isaac Caldwell drew his gun and fired at Lou Green but missed.
 Lou Green fired several shots at Officer Caldwell striking him in the head killing him also.

 Lon Muxlow was survived by his wife Nora and young daughter Helen.